Born in Flames: Influence

 The film is discussed in Christina Lane's book Feminist Hollywood: From "Born in Flames" to "Point Break".

 A “graphic translation” of the movie made by artist Kaisa Lassinaro, which contains an interview of Lizzie Borden, was published by Occasional Papers in 2011.
 The book is a collage composition made of screencaps with a selection of dialogues from the movie.

 In 2013, a dossier on the film was published as a special issue of Women & Performance: A Journal of Feminist Theory.
 With an introduction from Craig Willse and Dean Spade, the dossier includes a number of essays that address race, queerness, intersectionality, radicalism, violence, and feminism in the film.

-The film has experienced something of a renaissance after the 35mm restoration print premiered in 2016 at the Anthology Film Archives.
+The film has experienced something of a renaissance after the 35mm restoration print premiered in 2016 at the Anthology Film Archives. followed by promotion by the Criterion Channel and a re-release that took Borden to screenings around the world.
 Richard Brody of The New Yorker wrote "the free, ardent, spontaneous creativity of Born in Flames emerges as an indispensable mode of radical change—one that many contemporary filmmakers with political intentions have yet to assimilate."
 He also wrote "Borden's exhilarating collage-like story stages news reports, documentary sequences, and surveillance footage alongside tough action scenes and musical numbers; her violent vision is both ideologically complex and chilling."
 Melissa Anderson of The Village Voice wrote "this unruly, unclassifiable film — perhaps the sole entry in the hybrid genre of radical-lesbian-feminist sci-fi vérité — premiered two years into the Reagan regime, but its fury proves as bracing today as it was back when this country began its inexorable shift to the right."
 Borden was invited to show the new 35mm print in Brussels, Barcelona, Madrid, San Sebastián, Milan, Toronto, the Edinburgh Film Festival, London Film Festival, along with screenings in Detroit, Rochester, San Francisco, and Los Angeles.